 These facts highlight that the role of unlicensed devices in the national economy and in meeting user demand is now so important that it requires a close examination of how the 5 GHz band can best be utilized to enable continued expansion of this technology.
-In the course of this proceeding, the Commission is going to need to make a series of judgment calls for each of the subbands identified in the Notice.
-In IEEE 802.11’s view, those decisions need to be weighed with one eye on the remarkable importance of 802.11 technology to meet the growing demand for wireless technologies that efficiently and effectively move large amounts of data.
-IEEE 802.11 has designed 802.11ac technologies to use existing 5 GHz spectrum, but Commission adoption of the proposed rules and expanding access to spectrum will enable the technology to evolve to its highest and best use.
-The need to do so is plainly evident from this record.
+In the course of this proceeding, the Commission is going to need to make a series of decisions for each of the subbands identified in the Notice.
+In IEEE 802.11’s view, those decisions need to be weighed with one eye on the remarkable importance of IEEE 802.11 technology to meet the growing demand for wireless technologies that efficiently and effectively move large amounts of data.
+IEEE 802.11 has designed IEEE 802.11ac technologies to use existing 5 GHz spectrum, and Commission adoption of the proposed rules and expanding access to spectrum will enable the technology to evolve to its highest and best use.
+The need for expanded spectrum access is clearly evident from this record.

-Record provides strong support for issuing a series of final decisions, to begin to improve U-NII operations in the band as soon as possible.
+Record provides strong support for issuing a series of final decisions to improve U-NII operations in the band as soon as possible.

 IEEE 802.11, joined by several parties, strongly counselled in its comments that early action on portions of the docket is preferable to issuing a single Report and Order once all of the issues are ready for resolution.
 As the commenters noted, the issues raised by the Notice address multiple sub-bands, and constitute a range of issues from improvements in rules affecting existing bands to entirely novel sharing problems that will need to be resolved.
-Given the growing demand for and use of 802.11 U-NIIs, the Commission should organize its work into a series of final decisions, taking action as soon as issues are ripe.
-By resolving issues in this way, the Commission can immediately generate benefits to the users and manufacturers.
+Given the growing demand for and use of IEEE 802.11 U-NII devices, the Commission should organize its work into a series of final decisions, taking action on the various issues in a prudent and expeditious manner.
+By resolving issues in this way, the Commission can immediately generate benefits to users and manufacturers.